How Much Do Babies Sleep? A Sleep Schedule for Your Baby’s 1st Year

 Total Sleep: 14 to 18 hours a day.
 During the first months, babies sleep in bits and pieces, waking throughout the day to feed.
-In the early weeks, you can expect your little one to fuss from hunger 10-12 times a day.
+In the early weeks, you can expect your little one to fuss from hunger 10 to 12 times a day.

 Napping: Your little sleepyhead will take lots of little naps (for up to 8 hours a day).
-The daytime cycle is 1-2 hours of awake time then 1-2 hours of napping.
-During the second month, if your baby's nap goes over 1.5-2 hours, it's not a bad idea to wake him for a feeding.
+The daytime cycle is 1 to 2 hours of awake time then 1 to 2 hours of napping.
+During the second month, if your baby's nap goes over 1.5 to 2 hours, it's not a bad idea to wake him for a feeding.
 Long naps mean less eating during the day, making babies hungrier at night.

-Nighttime sleep starts around 10pm.
+Nighttime sleep...starts around 10pm.
 Your baby will drift on and off through the night, punctuated by occasional feedings.
-The longest stretch of Zzz's usually goes up to 4 hours in the first month and 4-8 hours by 2-months of age.
+The longest stretch of ZZZ's usually goes up to 4 hours in the first month and 4 to 8 hours by 2 months of age.

-Heads up: White noise, swaddling and motion work wonders starting from day 1 to help babies sleep better and naturally.
-And SNOO, the smart bassinet developed here at Happiest Baby, can optimize sleep helping babies fall asleep faster and sleep longer by providing responsive white noise + motion and swaddling all in one bed.
+Heads up: White noise, swaddling, and motion work wonders starting from the first day of life to help babies sleep better and naturally.
+And SNOO—the smart bassinet developed here at Happiest Baby—can optimize sleep by helping babies fall asleep faster and sleep longer by providing responsive white noise and motion—and swaddling all in one bed.
 Don't worry, SNOO doesn't keep babies asleep who need to eat…they will always wake if hungry.

 Napping: Your baby will settle into 2-3 daily naps, totaling 4-8 hours of sleep.

-Nighttime sleep shifts a bit earlier, with your baby going down around 9pm.
-She'll also sleep longer, still waking for a feeding or two.
-Longest unbroken sleep is usually around 5-8 hours (some may sleep an even longer stretch, especially using a sleep aide, like SNOO).
+Nighttime sleep...shifts a bit earlier, with your baby going down around 9pm.
+They’ll also sleep longer, still waking for a feeding or two.
+Longest unbroken sleep is usually around 5-8 hours (some may sleep an even longer stretch, especially using a sleep aid, like SNOO).

-Also, at 2-3 months of age when swaddling is stopped, your baby may start to startle more, roll more and wake many times a night.
+Also, at 2 to 3 months of age when swaddling is stopped, your baby may start to startle more, roll more, and wake many times a night.
 (FYI, SNOO provides another unique benefit—safe swaddling for up to 6 months.
 Our patented swaddle secures to the bed to prevent rolling, so you can safely swaddle without worry.)

-Total Sleep: 12-14 hours a day.
-When your baby passes the 4-month mark, she's finished what I call the fourth trimester.
+Total sleep: 12-14 hours a day.
+When your baby passes the 4-month mark, they’ve finished what I call the fourth trimester.
 Many of your new-parent friends may still be desperate from exhaustion.
-So, if your little one is a great sleeper, don't brag too much about it to the other moms!
+So, if your little one is a great sleeper, don't brag too much about it to the other parents!

 Napping: 2-3 naps, totaling 3-5 hours a day.

-Nighttime sleep starts around 9pm.
-Your baby may have an unbroken piece of sleep of 6-10 hours, which most anyone would call "sleeping through the night!"
+Nighttime sleep... starts around 7-9pm.
+Your baby may have unbroken sleep of 6-10 hours, which most anyone would call "sleeping through the night!"

-Total Sleep: 12-14 hours a day by the time she hits 8 months.
+Total sleep: 12 to 14 hours a day by the time they hit 8 months.

-Nighttime sleep starts around 8-9pm now.
+Nighttime sleep...starts around 7 to 9pm now.
 Your baby's longest stretch is likely a glorious 7-10 hours at night!

-Heads Up: This is when infants love to crawl…and even walk.
+Heads Up: This is when some infants love to crawl…and even walk.
 They often wake up wanting to get out and motor around the room.
+(You can read more about the 8-month sleep regression here!)
 Until your baby is 12 months old, the only safe "lovey" is a pacifier or white noise.

-Nighttime sleep usually starts earlier, with your baby hitting the hay between 7-9pm.
-Early enough for mom and dad to get some alone time!
-The longest sleeping stretch usually averages 7-10 hours at night.
+Nighttime sleep: usually starts earlier, with your baby hitting the hay between 7-9pm.
+Early enough for the grownups to get some alone time!
+The longest sleeping stretch usually averages 7 to 10 hours at night.

-Heads Up: You child is officially a toddler (some even start at 8-9 months).
+Heads up: You child is officially a toddler (some even start at 8 to 9 months).
 Communicating with kids this age requires a whole new set of tools and expectations.
 You'll find fun and fast acting tips to boost emotional strength, increase patience and reduce tantrums in The Happiest Toddler (book/video).
-Also, you can now introduce a handkerchief-sized silky blanket or hand-sized cuddly stuffed animal into the crib!
+Also, you can now introduce a handkerchief-sized silky blanket or a cuddly stuffed animal, like our white noise SNOObear into the crib!